classicrob/simply-jekyll/_notes/Case Study of GuidedTrack Onboarding.md

 Validation from user interviews

 The onboarding solution is about making a fundamentally more learnable experience.
-This could happen with terminal.
-Better feedback.
-Tools to get started.
-Show and tell.

 [[Onboarding Plan as Presented to GuidedTrack on 10-20-20]]